Hornbill-Docs/esp-config/esp-config/security/two-factor-authentication.md

 ---
 layout: article-toc
 ---
-# Two factor authentication
+# Two-factor authentication

-Hornbill supports two-factor authentication for both user and guest accounts.
-Two factor authentication (2FA) can be enabled by the system administrator to either force 2FA for all accounts, or to allow 2FA to be required on an account-by-account basis.
+Hornbill supports two-factor authentication (2FA) for both user and guest accounts.
+2FA can be enabled by the system administrator to either force 2FA for all accounts, or to allow 2FA to be required on an account-by-account basis.

 ## Before you begin
 * Hornbill must have an [email domain](/esp-config/email/adding-an-email-domain#creating-an-email-domain) set up for outbound routing